seyit-tekce/Dev.Store/src/Dev.Store.Web/wwwroot/libs/default-compare/README.md

 ### [defaultCompare](index.js#L16)

-Basic sort algorithm that has similar behavior to `Array.prototype.sort` for null and undefined, but also allows sorting by an object property.
+Multikart sort algorithm that has similar behavior to `Array.prototype.sort` for null and undefined, but also allows sorting by an object property.

 **Params**